 Japan Project 2011

-The eastern coast of Japan has been devastated by the worst natural disaster ever to hit Japan and one of the five worst in the world since records began in 1900.
-The Tōhoku earthquake struck on 11 March 2011 70 kilometres (43 miles) east of the Oshika Peninsula of Tōhoku.
+The eastern coast of Japan was devastated by the worst natural disaster ever to hit Japan.
+On 11 March 2011 an earthquake of 8.9 magnitude struck the seabed east of Japan.
+This caused a huge 10 metre tsunami to crash into the eastern coast, killing thousands of people and sweeping away boats, cars, schools and homes and damaging the nuclear power stations in the region.
+All of which led to widespread evacuations.
 IBBY will work with the 3.11 Ehon Project in Iwate to give the children of the area relief through books and reading.
 The project will take books, give readings and storytelling activities, as well as train more volunteers to work with the children.

 Pakistan Project 2010

-Pakistan has been hit by the worst floods in its 63 year history, in fact, the worst floods to hit this area since 1926.
-20 million people have been affected; of those 9 million are children.
-11,000 schools have been swept away or been rendered unusable.
-6,000 schools are being used as relief camps.
-IBBY Pakistan – Alif Laila will work with NGOs/Government agencies working in all five provinces of the country to distribute library kits for the children.
+Pakistan was hit by the worst floods in its 63 year history.
+20 million people were affected; of those 9 million were children.
+11,000 schools were swept away or been rendered unusable.
+IBBY Pakistan – Alif Laila will worked with NGOs/Government agencies working in all five provinces of the country to distribute library kits for the children.

 Haiti Project 2010

-After a devastating earthquake shook and destroyed the lives of thousands in Haiti, IBBY international immediately launched an appeal to collect funds for Haiti.
-IBBY Haiti started a new project.
-They identified the camps in which they could work and started working in some of the smaller ones.
+After a devastating earthquake shook and destroyed the lives of thousands in Haiti, IBBY International immediately launched an appeal to collect funds for Haiti.
+IBBY Haiti identified the camps in which they could work and started working in some of the smaller ones.
 One of the printing presses that had not been damaged has been able to re-print some of the books needed for the bibliotherapy sessions.
-The team went into the camps to provide through bibliotherapy some relief for the children.
+The team went into the camps to provide, through bibliotherapy, some relief for the children.

 Chile Project 2010

-The earthquake in Chile in early 2010 caused widespread individual and social damage.
-IBBY Chile and Corporación Lectura Viva [Reading Promotion Corporation] are collaborating in the Palabras que acompañan [Words to Keep you Company] programme to deliver books and reading sessions to help relieve trauma in children and young people who are facing the loss of their loved ones and their homes, who have been injured or who have been forced to move in with friends and family.
+The earthquake in Chile in early 2010 caused widespread physical and emotional damage.
+IBBY Chile and Corporación Lectura Viva [Reading Promotion Corporation] collaborated in the Palabras que acompañan [Words to Keep you Company] programme to deliver books and reading sessions to help relieve trauma in children and young people who are facing the loss of their loved ones and their homes, who have been injured or who have been forced to move in with friends and family.

 Haiti Project 2009

-The healing power of storytelling and books: natural and environmental disasters in Haiti and their psychologial effect on children.
-Following the tragic storms that hit Haiti and the collapse of a school that killed many children IBBY Haiti embarked on a project to bring relief to the children.
+The healing power of storytelling and books: natural and environmental disasters in Haiti and their psychological effect on children.
+Following the tragic storms that hit Haiti and the collapse of a school that killed many children, IBBY Haiti embarked on a project to bring relief to the children through storytelling and bibliotherapy.

 Lebanon Project 2007

 Conflict Management for War Traumatized Children.
-This programme is organized by IBBY Lebanon and is currently running in schools in Southern Lebanon using puppetry, theatre, storytelling and books to explore issues of anger, alternative methods of conflict resolution, etc. The project is fully funded by the residual of the IBBY Tsunami Appeal.
+This programme is organized by IBBY Lebanon and is currently running in schools in Southern Lebanon using puppetry, theatre, storytelling and books to explore issues of anger and alternative methods of conflict resolution.

 Colombia Project 2008-2010